AvishkaRavishan/Research_Project/README.md

 ![Conceptual Diagram BASA 2](https://user-images.githubusercontent.com/101692241/219119143-e6c77b45-a437-4116-bbcf-e36e68fb6121.jpg)

 Main Objective:
 In this research study, we are developing a mobile application for the Cinnamon industry to provide functionalities to guide through ideal growing conditions, planting and harvesting procedures, pests and disease management, market and quality assurance, and a platform and a trained virtual assistant for additional support.
-This application is for beginners to expertlevel industrial personnel and anyone who seeks knowledge.
+This application is for beginners to expert level industrial personnel and anyone who seeks knowledge.

 Team:
 01. Ravishan S.A.A.
 (Leader)